SofiaBariami/qube_project/QuBe-SOMD_paper/FEP_preparation/README.md

 ## File Setup for Free Energy Calculations

 NB.
-For the ligands provided you will need to use the protein files for group2, found in Protein/"chosen_force_field"/Group2. **- is dependent on the FF they choose**
+For the ligands provided you will need to use the protein files for group2, found in Protein/"chosen_force_field"/Group2. **- path is dependent on the FF they choose**

 ### 01) Protein setup: